Histology independent therapies (HITs)

 • Feeling tired (fatigue) – try to pace yourself and allow time to rest.

-• Effects on the nervous system – the treatment may make you feel dizzy or unsteady.
-Some people may have mood changes, memory problems or feel confused.
+• Effects on the nervous system – the drugs may make you feel dizzy or unsteady.
+Some people have mood changes, memory problems or feel confused.
 Contact the hospital straight away if you have any of these effects.

 Making treatment decisions